What Is Asparagus?

 Nothing Says Spring Like Asparagus !!

-" Nothing like lying to get the job done".
+" Nothing like getting the job done the easy way".

 Andy's Asparagus Organic Plant Vitamins